97.3%

 “Who destroyed everything?”
 Armond’s smile didn’t change.
 “In a sense, yes.
 But I also believe in making things right.
 What if I told you I could give you the opportunity to prove yourself?
 To show you’re worth more than this moment?”
 He gestured at the gun again.
 “All you have to do is come with me.
 Right now.
 We’ll go to my office.
 We’ll talk.
 And I’ll give you a real chance.”

-Steven stared at him.
-At his calm face.
-At his expensive suit.
-At his empty hands.
+Steven stared at him, at his calm face, at his expensive suit, at his empty hands.

+This was insane, too good to be true, wasn’t it?
+But what choice did he have?
 Three unpaid rent notices, twelve dollars, five hundred rejections, and a gun he didn’t really want to use.

 “Why?”
 Steven’s voice cracked.
 “Why would you do that?”